cliu12/mpv-scripts/README.md

 # mpv scripts

-This folder contains mpv scripts.
+This folder contains mpv scripts and config that I used.
 Some are collected from Internet.
 Some are modified or re-written by me.

-## scripts\menu-osc.lua
+## scripts\menu_osc.lua

-An on screen menu using osc, bring up by right click and execute the command by middle click.
-Screenshot at below.
+An on screen menu using osc, bring up and navigate by mouse, right click and execute the command by middle click.
+Screenshots at below.

 ## scripts\SmartCopyPaste.lua